cyn900/lab12/README.md

-My JSC370 Final Project Website
+This is my JSC370 final project.